purarue/cstimer-save-server/README.md

 ### local cstimer server

-I run cstimer locally using [this script](https://sean.fish/d/.local/scripts/generic/cstimer?redirect), which means it doesnt run on `cstimer.net`, but `localhost:4633`.
+I run cstimer locally using [this script](https://sean.fish/d/.local/scripts/generic/cstimer?redirect), which means it doesn't run on `cstimer.net`, but `localhost:4633`.
 The `cstimer_auto_download_personal.js` script contains an additional match and redirect for that, as an example

 ### bleanser